All Episodes

 Kitty's still there.

-Tom is in New York working for the uh Fox Business Channel, and they got a couple surprise guests, I'm told.
+Tom is in New York working for the Fox Business Channel.

 I mean, that's so unusual in this business.

-Twenty-five years in one job is is unusual.
+25 years in one job is unusual.

-I guess that's a quarter of a century.
+That's a quarter of a century.

-You know, and I I got out there in 1984, so I was 33 when I got out there.
+And I got out there in 1984, so I was 33 when I got out there.

 But that was also the first place where I was allowed to do a radio show the way I thought it should be done.

-I didn't want guests.
+didn't want guests.

 Every talk show in the world had guests.

-I didn't care what the guests thought, I wanted people to know what I thought.
+I wanted people to know what I thought.

-They care about the platform to promote whatever it is their platform is or whatever opinion they're they're having.
+They care about the platform to promote whatever it is their platform is or whatever opinion they're having.

 Nothing against guests, but it was just a formatic staple.

-And I didn't, you know, I'd worked in music radio where the music was always given credit if the station did well, or the promotion of contests, the giveaways.
+And I didn't, you know, I'd worked in music radio where the music was always given credit if the station did well or the promotion of contests, the giveaways.

 You know, I've been fired eight or nine times, seven or eight times.